 As noted above, the IEs would need to have sufficient expertise in the area of energy efficiency program and policies, management in bidding processes, as well as with managing an extensive multi-stakeholder process.

-Solicitation process for IE (regardless of who holds the contract): Those entities on the EE-PRG who would like to participate should be part of the solicitation and review process for the IE selection.
+Solicitation process to develop a pool of IEs (whether the contract is held by CPUC/ORA or an IOU): Those entities on the EE-PRG who would like to participate should be able to participate in the solicitation and review process for the selection of IEs.
 Any participant on the selection committee would be disqualified from bidding as a potential IE.

-The roles of the EE-PRG in the solicitation process for an IE would include developing the RFI language, including the scope of the position and description of the IE pool, criteria and weighting of each criterion, process, as well as reviewing the bids to enable an informed discussion of the scored results and proposed awardee.
+The roles of the EE-PRG in the solicitation process for an IE would include developing the RFI/RFP language (including the scope of the position), criteria and weighting of each criterion, process, as well as reviewing the bids to enable an informed discussion of the scored results and proposed awardee.

 Contracting: The following table outlines the two proposals discussed by the CAEECC ad hoc working group.

-[see next page for contracting option table]

 Table 1: Contracting Options